r-fernandezz/downshape/README.md

 (or n) element of “start” vector correspond to first (or n) element of “end” vector. vectors of the list can be empty.

-:heavy_check_mark: **\[renameVar\]** : List with “my_variable_name”
+:heavy_check_mark: **\[renameVar\]** : List of “my_variable_name” column
-column value into “copernicus_parameters.csv” table and new name you want inside netcdf file.
+value into “copernicus_parameters.csv” table and new name you want inside netcdf file.
 First (or n) element of “tabname” vector correspond to first (or n) element of “newname” vector.
 Allow to rename into NETCDF file the variable juste after downloading step.
-The name of file stay with “my_variable_name” column value.
 This vectors gathers all variable names used to rename cmip6 and copernicus data **just after download step**.
 In others words, it allows to change name of “variable” column into **parameters_copernicus.csv** and “Variable_id” column into **selected_datasets.csv** for cmip6 data.
-If variable name have a name with “\_“,”-“,”\#“,” “, rename with **rename** target to one word without specials characters otherwise CDO command doesn’t work.
+If variable name have a name with “\_“,”-“,”\#“,” “, use this target to rename with one word without specials characters (otherwise CDO command doesn’t work).
 All vectors of this target list can to be empty.
 If bathymetry is downloaded by downloadCDO_bathy() it will be called”BATHY” and variable name inside the NetCDF file will be not rename (called “topo”).

-:heavy_check_mark: **\[vars_speed\]** : List first, second component and
+:heavy_check_mark: **\[vars_speed\]** : List first, second components
-output variable name.
-To calcul copernicus variables speed with two components.
+and output variable name to calcul copernicus variables speed with two components.
 First (or n) element of “compo1” vector correspond to first (or n) element of “compo2” vector.
 All variables must have unique component names.
 The first and second vector give the variable names